Refine your search for walks in Langemark-Poelkapelle

 Zillebeke Palingbeek Vaartstraat via Zwarte Leen and Mont Sorrel

-Departure and arrival at the car park of the provincial domain of Palingbeek, Vaartstraat 7 in Zillebeke.
+Departure and arrival at the car park of the visitor centre of the provincial domain of Palingbeek, Vaartstraat 7 in Zillebeke.
 Other departure and arrival points are possible at the Hill 60 car park on Zwarteleenstraat in Zillebeke or at the car park on Zwarteleenstraat 7 in Zillebeke via Mont Sorrel.

 Zillebeke Zwarteleenstraat via Palingbeek and the Caterpillar crater